crdx/PortableSettingsProvider/README.md

 2. For each setting that should be portable, set the `Provider` property to the `PortableSettingsProvider` class, with a namespace qualifier if required.
 (By default this would be `crdx.Settings.PortableSettingsProvider`, but feel free to change the namespace and/or class name as you wish.)

 3. Optionally, set the `Roaming` property to `True` for global settings, or `False` for local settings.
-(See **File format** below for an explanation.)
+(See **Types** below for an explanation.)

    Visual Studio currently defaults this to `False`.

 4. Read and write your application settings as you normally would.

+## Types

+Two types of settings are supported: global (roaming) and local.

+### Global (aka "Roaming")

+Global settings are not tied to the current machine and are available to all running instances of the application, regardless of where it's running from.

+### Local

+Local settings are tied to the computer on which the application is running.
+The computer name is used as the unique identifier.

 ## File format

 The application settings are stored in an XML file in the same directory as the application.
 The filename is the same as the application's executable, with the file extension `settings`.

-Two types of settings are supported: global (roaming) and local.

-### Global (aka "Roaming")

-Global settings are not tied to the current machine and are available to all running instances of the application, regardless of where it's being run from.

 Global settings are stored in the `/Settings/GlobalSettings` node.

-### Local

-Local settings are tied to the computer on which the application is running, using the computer name as the unique identifier.

 Local settings are stored in the `/Settings/LocalSettings/[ComputerName]` node.